When you initiate emails from your iPhone using Mail app (iOS) it results in plain text format on the receiving end.

 Then select 'Convert Plain Text emails to HTML for iOS devices' and sent an email to an external contact:

-How to change iOS to send in HTML
+How to change Mail (iOS) to send in HTML format

-When you add a space and format as bold, then the iOS device will send in HTML and the HTML email signature is applied.
+When you add a space and format as bold, then the iOS device will send email in HTML format instead of its default plain text format.
+Therefore HTML signature is applied.

-On the iPhone tap Settings > Mail, Contacts, Calendars and scroll down to the Signature section.
+On the iPhone tap Settings > Mail > Signature and scroll down to the Signature section.

 Tap Signature and then insert a space.